[Tutorial] How to Use AnswerThePublic (With Alternatives)

 Take your keywords, run them through research tools, and look at the data that comes out.
 My #1 favorite tool at the moment is Ahrefs.
 The Ahrefs keyword explorer is frankly incredible, and I have no idea how I ran my business for so long without it.
 You can also use Semrush, which is my second favorite and similar in many ways.

-Keyword Research Example on Ahrefs
+Keyword Research Example On Ahrefs

 If you've never used these tools, you can compare them in my post here.